 Jack returns from the Vietnam War.

 After working as a mechanic during the war, Jack has to move back in with his parents.
-(Yes, his terrible father is back.)
-He’s forced to take a series of odd jobs which are at times deflating, but also lead to the moment when…
+(Yes, his awful dad is back.)
+He’s forced to take a series of odd jobs that are at times deflating, but also lead to the moment when …

 Jack and Rebecca meet!

-It’s a tale as old as time: Rebecca saves Jack from a life of crime, and Jack saves Rebecca from a life learning about stock options from a milquetoast finance guy.
+It’s a tale as old as time: Rebecca (Mandy Moore) saves Jack from a life of crime, and Jack saves Rebecca from a life of learning about stock options from a milquetoast finance guy.

 Jack and Rebecca tie the knot at City Hall.